MedantSharan/swami_vivekananda_corpus/README.md

 ## Repository Structure

 This repository contains all computational notebooks used in the analysis.
-The notebooks are organized by corpus type (public/private) and analysis method. **All notebooks are referenced and explained in the main PDF document.**
+The notebooks are organized by corpus type (public/private) and analysis method. **All notebooks are referenced and explained in the Swami_Vivekananda_Corpus_Analysis.pdf document.**

 All the data used is given in the **datasets** directory.
 Check the first cell of each notebook to see which dataset it requires.